danyatcode/weareclemo/README.md

-# weareclemo
+# Website with poor css html only
-Old website that was created 5 month ago
+### Old website that was created as my third website overall added to fill empty space of my evolution as
+### web frontend developer